-Willenhall-born and now Bilston-bound, I grew proud of my Black Country roots whilst at university and have since harboured an unquenchable thirst to learn more about it.
-My main interest is the life, times, and works of Francis Brett Young; my particular focus is upon his representation of war and pollution in these novels, themes that heavily dominate his fictional representation of the Black Country.
-When I’m not trying to learn about our fantastic region, I’m usually either in a pub enjoying a nice pint or listening to the tones of Roy Orbison, Elton John, and Johnny Cash.
+Willenhall-born and now Bilston-bound, Jack grew proud of his Black Country roots whilst at university and has since harboured an unquenchable thirst to learn more about it.
+His main interest is the life, times, and works of Francis Brett Young; his particular focus is upon his representation of war and pollution in these novels, themes that heavily dominate his fictional representation of the Black Country.
+When he's not trying to learn about our fantastic region, he is usually either in a pub enjoying a nice pint or listening to the tones of Roy Orbison, Elton John, and Johnny Cash.

 Dr Simon Briercliffe